 - 2. State and prove the degree-sum formula. - 3.
 What is the number of edges in the n-dimensional hypercube? - 4.
-What is the number of edges in the complete bipartite graph $K{m,n}$? - 5.
+What is the number of edges in the complete bipartite graph $K{m,n}$ ? - 5.
 Give a necessary and sufficient condition for a graph to be bipartite and outline the proof of your claim. - 6.
-State and outline the proof of Euler's formula for connected planar graphs.
-You are allowed to use that a tree on n vertices has n 1 edges. - 7.
+State and outline the proof of Euler's formula for connected planar graphs. - 7.
 A connected planar graph has 6 vertices and 3 regions.
 What is the number of its edges? - 8.
 Prove that in a planar graph the number e of edges does not exceed 3v 6, where v is the number of vertices. - 9.
-Use the result in the previous question to show that K_5 is not planar. - 10.
+Use the result in the previous question to show that $K_5$ is not planar. - 10.
 Use the circle-chord method to show that $K{3,3}$ is not planar. - 11.
-State Kuratowski's theorem. - 12.
+State Kuratowski's theorem and be able to apply it to examples such as in Exercise 1.4/3. - 12.
 At least how many times do you need to lift your hand to draw the graph shown below?
 Justify your answer!